khalidsaifullaah/BERTify/README.md

 # BERTify

 This is an easy-to-use python module that helps you to extract the **BERT embeddings** for a large text dataset efficiently.
 It is intended to be used for Bengali and English texts.
-(Use GPU for faster inference)

 ## Installation
 ```bash